 Think about the purpose of each record you are creating: who is it for; why are you noting a particular observation.
 Do it because it benefits the child, don’t do it for Ofsted!

-From September inspectors are unlikely to ask to see any learning and development records for the children present at your inspection, except the statutory progress check at age 2.
+Inspectors are unlikely to ask to see any learning and development records for the children present at your inspection, except the statutory progress check at age 2.